MaTestLab > ASTM Methods > ASTM D256, ISO 180 Determination of Izod Pendulum Impact Resistance of Plastics

 Specimen preparation

 This test method evaluates the impact strength of materials.
 The impact energy is expressed in J/m or ft-lb/in.
 Impact strength is calculated by dividing impact energy in J (or ft-lb) by the thickness of the specimen.
 The test result is typically the average of 5 specimens.
-Impact strength varies with specimen depth, temperature, atmospheric conditions, and hammer weight.
+Impact strength varies with specimen depth, temperature, atmospheric conditions, and weight of the hammer.

 Tests Related to ASTM D256